Terraforming: History of scholarly study

 In March 1979, NASA engineer and author James Oberg organized the First Terraforming Colloquium, a special session at the Lunar and Planetary Science Conference in Houston.
 Oberg popularized the terraforming concepts discussed at the colloquium to the general public in his book New Earths (1981).
 Not until 1982 was the word terraforming used in the title of a published journal article.
 Planetologist Christopher McKay wrote "Terraforming Mars", a paper for the Journal of the British Interplanetary Society.
 The paper discussed the prospects of a self-regulating Martian biosphere, and the word "terraforming" has since become the preferred term.

 In 1984, James Lovelock and Michael Allaby published The Greening of Mars.
 Lovelock's book was one of the first to describe a novel method of warming Mars, where chlorofluorocarbons (CFCs) are added to the atmosphere to produce a strong greenhouse effect.

 Motivated by Lovelock's book, biophysicist Robert Haynes worked behind the scenes to promote terraforming, and contributed the neologism Ecopoiesis, forming the word from the Greek οἶκος, oikos, "house", and ποίησις, poiesis, "production".
 Ecopoiesis refers to the origin of an ecosystem.
 In the context of space exploration, Haynes describes ecopoiesis as the "fabrication of a sustainable ecosystem on a currently lifeless, sterile planet".
 Fogg defines ecopoiesis as a type of planetary engineering and is one of the first stages of terraformation.
 This primary stage of ecosystem creation is usually restricted to the initial seeding of microbial life.
 A 2019 opinion piece by Lopez, Peixoto and Rosado has reintroduced microbiology as a necessary component of any possible colonization strategy based on the principles of microbial symbiosis and their beneficial ecosystem services.
-As conditions approach that of Earth, plant life could be brought in, and this will accelerate the production of oxygen, theoretically making the planet eventually able to support animal life.
+As conditions approach those of Earth, plant life could be brought in, and this will accelerate the production of oxygen, theoretically making the planet eventually able to support animal life.

+Ecopoiesis potentially allows a form of co-evolution of terraforming with the target environment.